 Ideally, you should groom your Australian Shepherd at least once a week.

 Removing loose, dead hair will not only stimulate the dog’s skin to keep it in perfect health.
 It will also help the coat to protect the dog from the weather.
 A double coat that’s properly brushed insulates the dog from both cold and heat by creating a layer of temperate air close to the animal’s body while preventing heat or cold from penetrating the outer guard hairs.

-Grooming During the Shedding Season
+Grooming During Shedding Seasons

 When your Australian Shepherd is shedding, you’ll need to groom him every day.
 Daily grooming helps to prevent mats from forming in the coat, keeps your dog comfortable and prevents your home from becoming plastered in shed dog hair.

 You may find that your Australian Shepherd doesn’t heavily shed if he spends much of his time living indoors.
 Being out of the elements and living in a warm, centrally heated house will keep your dog warm, so he won’t need the heavy undercoat that an outdoor-dwelling pup would need.

 How to Groom an Australian Shepherd

 Aussie dog grooming can be done using a good quality slicker brush and a long-toothed undercoat rake.
 There are different Australian Shepherd grooming styles, but the basics are always the same.
 Begin brushing with the slicker brush first.
 Always groom your dog in the direction of coat growth, never against it.

 Groom your dog from nose to tail, remembering to include his legs and his tummy.
 Next, use the undercoat rake to be sure that the fluffy undercoat has been groomed right down to the skin.

 Comb the fur outwards and away from the skin so that you don’t scratch your pet.
 Use your fingers to remove any tangles and mats.
 Smooth out the fur using the slicker brush.
 Finish off by using a bristle brush to lift off any remaining loose hair on the surface of the dog’s coat.

-Grooming the Australian Shepherd ‘Trousers’
+Grooming Australian Shepherd Trousers

 Australian Shepherd dogs have “trousers” that can become very long and fluffy.
 If you want to shorten your dog’s trousers, use a pair of thinning scissors to carefully trim them, following the natural curve of the coat.

 It’s beneficial to bathe your dog once a month or so to get rid of that doggy smell that happens when the natural oils secreted by the dog’s skin accumulate.

 Use a high-velocity dryer to dry your dog’s coat.
 Blow the fur in the direction in which you want it to lay, holding the dryer as close to the ends of the hair as possible, being careful not to encourage the coat to curl up.
 Don’t run the dryer rapidly back and forth across the dog.
 That can cause tangling and matting to occur.

 Double-coated dogs can take ages to dry after a bath, and it’s vital that the coat is completely dry before you begin grooming.
 If you don’t want to bathe your Australian Shepherd, you can use a waterless shampoo instead.

 Wahl Natural Shampoo